SSH Access

 Advanced Configuration

-# Enable eBPF command capture on the agent
+Enable enhanced command capture on the agent bash

 MEZITE_BPF_ENABLED=true mezd start